unt-libraries/untl-metadata-documentation/docs/guides/system-qsg.rst

 We have more information about editing records in several places:

--   For an overview of the features and options in the edit view, see :doc:`Record Edit Form </technical/navigation.html#record-edit-form>`
+-   For an overview of the features and options in the edit view, see :ref:`Record Edit Form <nav-edit>`
 -   If you want some general information about metadata work in our system, see :doc:`Completing Metadata </technical/completing-records>`
 -   To get an introduction to *entering* metadata (i.e., field usage and formatting), see the :doc:`UNTL Metadata Quick Start Guide </guides/quick-start-guide>`